Generic Name: hydromorphone extended-release (HYE-droe-MOR-fone)

 Accidental swallowing of even one dose of hydromorphone extended-release may be fatal, especially in children.
 Keep hydromorphone extended-release out of the reach of children.
 Seek emergency medical care right away if another person swallows hydromorphone extended-release.

 Long-term use of hydromorphone extended-release during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

 Hydromorphone extended-release is used for:

-Managing moderate to severe pain in certain patients when continuous (around-the-clock) treatment is needed for an extended period of time.
+Managing severe pain in certain patients.
+Hydromorphone extended-release is only for use when continuous (around-the-clock) treatment is needed for a long time.
+It is only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 Hydromorphone extended-release should only be used by patients who have already been taking other narcotic pain medicine on a regular schedule and are tolerant to its effects.
-Hydromorphone extended-release is not for use right after surgery if you have not already been using narcotic pain medicines, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
+It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.